For 2025, you may have had two alternatives for your Medicare coverage -- depending on your HP/HPE retiree medical program:

 market and across all customers of the insurer.
 HP and HPE have

-both selected a specific agency -- Alight Retiree Health Solutions -- to sell and
+both selected a specific agency -- Alight Retiree Health Solutions -- to sell,

 ARHS is a separate company from Alight Benefits

-Administration, which operates the HP Benefits Center.
-The HPE Benefits Center is operated by Bswift/Aetna.)
+Administration, which operates the HPInc Benefits Center.
+The HPE Benefits Center is operated by Alight Benefits Administration as of 4/1/25.)
 Details and

 member advice: